vartanbeno/xee/xslt-plan.md

 already but there are some details to be completed.

 So we want to harden the `xee-xslt-ast` so we know it can truly load all valid XSLT (and reject invalid XSLT).
-Right now these are snapshot tests using `insta` in `xee-xslt-ast/src/instruction.rs`.
-I think we should extract them and make them integration tests in `xee-xslt-ast/tests`.
+Right now this is done via snapshot tests using `insta` in `xee-xslt-ast/tests/snapshot_tests.rs`.

-We may also want to integrate a way to snapshot test XSLT files (manually verifying whether the AST is plausible and doesn't error when we don't expect it to be).
+We may want to integrate a way to snapshot test XSLT files (manually verifying whether the AST is plausible and doesn't error when we don't expect it to be).